-Most group boards have upwards of 100 contributors who all add their pins to the board’s feed throughout the day.
+Most group boards have upwards of 100 contributors (sometimes collaborators) who all add their pins to the board’s feed throughout the day.

-Every time you pin something to one of your boards, it will eventually show up on the follower feed for all of your followers.
+Every time you pin something to one of your boards, it will eventually show up on the follower feed for all of your followers to see.
 So if you have 100 followers, you have 100 possibilities of someone seeing your pin, repinning it or clicking through to your blog post.

 Essentially, with a group board, the board owner is “lending” you, their followers when they let you in the group.

 Group boards are often built around a niche such as fitness, parenting or DIY.
 This gives you a highly curated, targeted pool of pins to repin from.
 There are also a lot of group boards that allow pins of any niche but I find that the more niched a board is, the better it performs for me.

-When I first started blogging, I saw a lot of recommendations for a website called Pin Groupie.
+When I first started blogging, I saw a lot of recommendations for a website called Pingroupie.
 It’s a comprehensive list of all the group boards and you can filter by repins, by niche and by the number of followers the board has.
-Repins is the important number to know because that shows you how “successful” the group is.
+Repins are the important number to know because that shows you how “successful” the group is.

 Once you have found some group boards that fit your niche, the next step is to join them.
 This is where it can get tricky.